cloudsolver/aws-saa/atoms/SQS.md

 The underlying databases should be able to handle the load as well or throttled with limited connections in the pool.
 Alternatively use a max
 #UseCase

+#### Prioritize Paid over Free
+Use Standard SQS queues.
+FIFO queues will not be helpful.
+The application tier should be able to prioritize polling logic to poll more frequently from the paid queue.

 #### Decouple Front End Web from Back End
 ![](Pasted%20image%2020230310215206.png)
 #### References for SQS